Tonaion02/Excali-Fan/TO_DO.md

     - [x] Check what is the minimum number of files to keep ImGUI working
     - [x] Try to create a new simple project with ImGUI
     - [ ] Test if this can work with WebGL and how it works
+    - [ ] Try to mix the code for the debug interface with the code of the rest of the application....
+    - [ ] Check if the _done function is useful(probably not)
 - [ ] Test how WebGL can work